QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 In words, to get the probability of being at :math:`y` tomorrow, we account for all  ways this can happen and sum their probabilities.

-Rewriting this statement in terms of  marginal and conditional probabilities gives.
+Rewriting this statement in terms of  marginal and conditional probabilities gives

 .. _mc_fdd: